ferrous-systems/rust-training/training-slides/src/embedded-async.md

 ## Wakers

-- Wakers are the reactors of our `async` system.
+- Wakers are the primary mechanism used to notify the executor of task completion.
-- We register them inside the initial poll call.
+- A waker is registered inside the hardware task is started.
+- The task is put to sleep until the waker is called.
-- We wake them inside the interrupt handler, to notify the executor about the completion of an operation.
+- Inside an interrupt handler, the `wake` method on the waker is called to notify the executor about the completion of an operation.

 Note: